Like Father, Like Son (Charles Onyeabor album): Track 1—10

 The album opens with "Feeling Good" which features "the play of gentle strings, and later accompanied by the keyboard and drums."
 This single is followed by "Ije Nwoke" featuring Ejima.
 It "alludes to the workaholism inherent in the gene of an Igbo man."
 This was followed by a 3 minutes titular single featuring Magnito, "Like Father Like Son" which acts as a tribute to Onyeabor's father, William Onyeabor.
 The single starts off with the play of violin, followed by a drum and piano.
 In "Sawa", Onyeabor praises the body of a woman and the effect she has on him.

 In "Anyi No O Na-Eme" the Igbo language track employs Amapiano-beat to convey the "life of the party".
 The next track talks about the importance of humanity and love in "We All Need More Love" which transit to "Grateful" explores the theme of appreciation using fast tempo beat with help from choristers.
 In "Charlie", a heavy percussion Amapiano track, Onyeabor narrates stories of his life and challenges.
-The ninth single, "Do It Your Way" which features Evry is an Italian song.
+The ninth single, "Do It Your Way" which features Évry is an Italian song.
 Mojisoluwa describes it a motivational song.

 Featuring guitars, drums and pianos, "Still Your Baby" which features Creep Guliano is dedicated to Onyeabor's mother.
 The single features the use of Italian language.
 Mojisoluwa describes it as emotional.